Next Start

 • Maintaining welding equipment and tools

-• Monitoring the welding process and adjusting as necessary
+• Monitoring the welding process and adjusting as necessary, inspecting and testing the quality of complete welds and adhering to safety standards

 Is Postsecondary Education Required To Be a Welding Technician?

-While some employers are willing to provide on-the-job training that begins at square one, the Bureau of Labor Statistics (BLS) reports that most prefer to hire candidates with a high school diploma and technical training.1
+While some employers are willing to provide on-the-job training that begins at Square 1, the Bureau of Labor Statistics (BLS) reports that most prefer to hire candidates with a high school diploma and technical training.

 Candidates with technical training typically enter the field with an entry-level understanding of blueprints, safety standards, electricity and shop mathematics that employers can build upon.

-UTI’s welding school teaches a curriculum that was created with the help of Lincoln Electric — a manufacturing and design leader in welding technology.
-Students learn the four types of arc welding and various welding positions to help prepare them to pursue entry-level careers.
-Welding courses include:
+UTI’s welding school curriculum was created in collaboration with Lincoln Electric, a manufacturing and design leader in welding technology.
+Students learn the four types of arc welding and various welding positions to help prepare them to pursue entry-level positions.

 • Principles of Welding